 Growing Accounting Businesses By Growing Relationships

-Growth is on every accounting business owner’s high-priority to-do list.
+Growth should be on every accounting business owner’s high-priority to-do list.
 Generally speaking, profitability is the yardstick by which successful businesses are measured.
 But how does one get there?
 While focusing on the numbers might be the obvious thing to do.
 Every single accounting firm’s success has one crucial element.
 It’s people.

 Often overlooked but extremely important is how an accounting firm deals with people.
 This means the team and the clients.
 Think about it.
 Business is the exchange of goods and services using the most common medium of exchange which is currency.
 But for what purpose?
 It is to better the lives of people.
 People are the reason why businesses exist.
 Though this may sound like an overgeneralisation, it is a universally encompassing truth.
 Businesses rely on people to build them, run them and buy from them.